Alejogb1/job-board/blog-data/how-to-filter-a-pandas-dataframe-for-rows-containing-specific-words-excluding-rows-with-words-not-on-the-list.md

 id: "how-to-filter-a-pandas-dataframe-for-rows-containing-specific-words-excluding-rows-with-words-not-on-the-list"
 ---

-Alright, let’s tackle this.
+, let’s tackle this.
 It's a challenge I remember facing often, especially back when I was working on large text datasets for sentiment analysis – getting granular control over data based on the presence (and absence) of specific terms is absolutely crucial.
-So, we're talking about filtering a Pandas DataFrame, focusing on rows that *contain* certain words from a predefined list, and specifically excluding rows that have words not on that same list.
+So, we're talking about filtering a Pandas DataFrame, focusing on rows that _contain_ certain words from a predefined list, and specifically excluding rows that have words not on that same list.
 This is more nuanced than just a simple ‘contains’ search, and a straight loop would be too inefficient for anything but the smallest data sets.

 The key here is understanding that we need to combine regular expressions for flexible string matching with Pandas' powerful boolean indexing.
 The direct approach, using `.str.contains()` repeatedly, while workable, can quickly become unwieldy and less performant as the number of words or the data size increases.
 I’ve definitely seen projects slow to a crawl because of poorly optimized string filtering, so let’s skip that and focus on clean, efficient methods.

 Essentially, we will construct a regular expression pattern that dynamically accounts for the inclusion and exclusion criteria, then use that pattern to generate a boolean mask.
 This mask, in turn, will be used to slice our DataFrame and produce the filtered result.

 First, let's define a general approach.
-I'll use a hypothetical scenario where I have a DataFrame with a 'text' column, and I want to filter for rows containing words from `included_words` but only *if* those rows do not also contain any words from `excluded_words`.
+I'll use a hypothetical scenario where I have a DataFrame with a 'text' column, and I want to filter for rows containing words from `included_words` but only _if_ those rows do not also contain any words from `excluded_words`.

 Here’s the first code example, breaking down how to structure this: